zckyachmd/anonim-telegram-chatbot/README.md

-# Anonim Chatbot
+# Anonim Telegram Chatbot

-Anonymous Chatbot is an instant messaging application that allows users to communicate with a bot without having to provide their identity information.
-With an intuitive design and user-friendly interface, Anonymous Chatbot enables users to exchange messages with the bot without fearing the disclosure of personal data.
+The Anonim Telegram Chatbot operates within the Telegram platform, facilitating anonymous connections between users without the need for sharing personal information.
+Users can engage in random and confidential interactions while maintaining their privacy, enabling seamless connections with others without revealing their identity.

 ## Requirements